 \subsubsection{PointNet}

-PointNet is built out of three key modules: (i) a max-pooling layer serving as a symmetric function, (ii) a local and global information combination structure in form of a multi-layer perceptron (MLP), and (iii) two joint alignment networks for the alignment of input points and point features, respectively \citep{qi_pointnet_2017}.
+PointNet consists of three key modules: (i) a max-pooling layer serving as a symmetric function, (ii) a local and global information combination structure in the form of a multi-layer perceptron (MLP) and (iii) two joint alignment networks for the alignment of input points and point features, respectively \citep{qi_pointnet_2017}.

-To face the permutation invariance of point clouds, PointNet is made up with symmetric functions in form of max-pooling operations.
+To deal with the permutation invariance of point clouds, PointNet is built with symmetric functions in the form of max-pooling operations.
 Symmetric functions have the same output regardless of the input order.
 The max-pooling operation results in a global feature vector that aggregates information from all points of the point cloud.
 Since the max pooling function operates as a “winner takes it all” paradigm, it does not consider local structures, which is the main limitation of PointNet.

 Following, PointNet accommodates an MLP that uses the global feature vector subsequently for the classification tasks.
 Other than that, the global features can also be used in a combination with local point features for segmentation purposes.